Tinusw/myMovieCollection/README.md

 - Image Uploads & rendering from store

 ###Assumptions

-This projects image upload functionality converts uploaded files to a Base64 string.
+1. This projects image upload functionality converts uploaded files to a Base64 string.
 We assume that users will only attempt to upload images.
+2. Let's assume that users will upload images of a relatively similar size.

 ## Getting Started
 `git clone https://github.com/Tinusw/myMovieCollection.git`